New music from Little Mix

 Since winning The X Factor in 2011, Little Mix – Jade Thirlwall, Jesy Nelson, Leigh-Anne Pinnock and Perrie Edwards – have blossomed to become one of the biggest and best girl groups of their era.

 Along the way, Little Mix have established themselves as firm queer favourites.
-Favourites such as DNA, Move and Shout Out to My Ex are staples at gay bars and LGBTQ club nights across the UK.
+Favourites such as DNA, Move and Shout Out to My Ex became staples at gay bars and LGBTQ club nights across the UK.

 Almost every girl group has some kind of queer appeal, but Little Mix’s bond with their LGBTQ fans feels uncommonly strong.